jsmyth1423/project-2/README.md

 ## Lessons Learned
 1. You can get a lot done in 2 days (with two people)!

-Consuming a public API meant that we just had to build the front-end around it, and it being a two-person project felt like we had an exponential increase in general productvity rather than just double.
+Consuming a public API meant that we just had to build the front-end around it, and it being a two-person project felt like we had an exponential increase in general productivity rather than just double.
 The opportunity to constantly bounce solutions off of eachother was extremely useful and solving problems was generally easier with a greater volume of potential fixes.

 2. State is a tricky tool but incredibly useful